 You’re Having a Giraffe, Nobody Likes Kale!

 We mounted some steps onto a high viewing bridge that overlooks the giraffe area.
-All three of giraffes, all females, were out and happily stripping the browse.
+All three of the giraffes, all females, were out and happily stripping the browse.
 They are given branches full of delicious leaves that are hoisted to tree top level.
 These gorgeous grazing girls then get to munch on them all day.
 However, we had bought some “delicious” kale as a special treat.
 Tom told us that sometimes they really aren’t bothered about it, but today, two of the giraffes came to visit us.

 We gingerly held out large kale leaves and watched in fascination as the giraffes used their long, black tongues and big, floppy, furry lips to take the food.
 The giraffes really did enjoy the kale, much more than I ever have, and when the tub was empty they wandered back over to their trees.